viamrobotics/docs/docs/fleet/fragments.md

 If you need to modify the config of just one machine that uses a fragment, you have three options:

-- Revert changes made from the fragment overwrite
+- Revert changes made from the fragment overwrite.
 - Use `fragment_mods` in your machine's config to overwrite certain fields of the fragment.
 - Copy and paste the contents of the fragment, remove the link to the fragment itself, then modify the config as needed.
   - If you use this method, future updates to the fragment _will not_ be automatically pushed to your machine.